At A.R.H., we develop and promote British Values throughout our school and within our curriculum.

 We value and promote shared personal achievement, high standards and respect for the individual.
 The mission statement and aims of the school clearly reflect these values and the whole school strives to uphold them.

-The British Values are taught explicitly through our Personal, Social, Health and Emotional lessons (P.S.H.E.), our ‘No Outsiders’ curriculum and Religious Education (R.E.).
+The British Values are taught explicitly through our Personal, Social, Health and Emotional lessons (P.S.H.E.), our ‘No Outsiders’ curriculum, our Behaviour and Safety curriculum and Religious Education (R.E.).
 They are also taught through the delivery of a broad and balanced curriculum which includes real opportunities for exploring them, for example in History and Geography, and through our assemblies.
 Actively promoting these values also includes challenging opinions or behaviour in school that are contrary to them.
 These values are integral to our mission aims and are reinforced regularly in the following ways:

 Pupils have the opportunity to have their voices heard through our School Council.
 The election of the School Council members reflects our British electoral system and demonstrates democracy in action: candidates make speeches, pupils consider characteristics important for an elected representative and pupils vote in secret.
 The School Council meets regularly to discuss issues raised by different classes and is genuinely able to effect change within the school.
 Other examples of ‘pupil voice’ include using pupil feedback forms to shape future delivery of the curriculum and pupil conferencing.
 Further to this, pupils are always listened to by adults and are taught to listen carefully to each other, respecting the right of every individual to have their opinions and voices heard.
 We also encourage pupils to take ownership of their own learning and progress.